 Influencer Video with Krave Studios

-Speaking of North Coast Technical High School, our Project Happiness Club students, their film students, are prominently featured in this influencer video that was made, pro-bono by travel and influencer partners to be released during the gratitude season.
+Speaking of North Coast Technical High School, our Project Happiness Club students, all film students, are prominently featured in this influencer video that was made pro-bono by travel and influencer partners to be released during the gratitude season.
 It discusses the importance of the global anxiety problem, and goes around the world showcasing our Science Backed Happy Habits that can help combat the problem.
 You can catch that video here, on our Social Media Outlets, or on your favorite influencers page.

 We can't wait to see what 2020 brings!